EwenCollin/MinecraftPlayerScaleBehaviorPacks/README.md

 ## Installation

-Download PlayerScaleBig.mcpack and PlayerScaleBig.mcpack, then install them by opening them.
+Download PlayerScaleBig.mcpack and PlayerScaleSmall.mcpack, then install them by opening them.

 Minecraft Bedrock edition should process the installation.